And check out Ken's Bunaken Marine Park Photo Gallery

 Don't Miss the Night Diving - - Over my decades as a diver I have made hundreds of night dives.
 Sadly, I'd come to the point where I really did not like night diving much anymore.
 They seemed mostly about too many divers flashing and thrashing about with little in the way of unique creatures to enjoy.
 I'd end up just swimming around in the dark with my lights off to enjoy the bioluminescence.
 I'm glad to report that night diving in Lembeh Strait and Bunaken is definitely not boring.
 Whether a boat night dive, or off the beach in front of your resort, a night dive here is packed with excitement, crazy creatures, and wonderful photo opportunities.
 So try to limit to a group of no more than four divers, add in an experienced guide/critter-spotter, and you may well have one of the best dives of your life.

 Bunaken Marine Park - In existence for some years now, Bunaken Reserve is probably the best-known scuba diving site in Indonesia.
 The good news is that it still lives up to its nickname of Bunaken Sea Garden.
-After the muck diving of Lembeh, most striking and satisfying for me is Bunaken's beautiful blue water, visibility often in excess of 100 feet, and schools of fishes.
-Here you may swim amidst colorful tropical reef fishes - pyramid butterflyfish, redtooth triggerfish, bannerfish, Moorish idols, and the like.
+After the muck diving of Lembeh, most striking and satisfying for me is Bunaken’s beautiful blue water, visibility often in excess of 100 feet, and schools of fishes.
+Here you may swim amidst colorful tropical reef fishes – pyramid butterflyfish, redtooth triggerfish, bannerfish, Moorish idols, and the like.
 Equally pleasing is the opportunity to encounter pelagic animals such as shark, eagle ray, and Napoleon wrasse, all while swimming along coral reefs adorned in soft corals, sea fans, and big sponges.
 The Bunaken dive guides are now equally as adept as those of Lembeh, and able to show many of the same exotic creatures to be found in nearby Lembeh Strait.
-Bunaken too has immense biodiversity, including pygmy seahorses, ornate ghost pipefish, orangutan crabs, devilfish, ribbon eels and the like, all with the background of a healthy coral reef.
+Bunaken too has immense biodiversity, including pygmy seahorses, ornate ghost pipefish, orangutan crabs, devilfish, ribbon eels and much more, all with the background of a healthy coral reef and clear water.

 Topside Touring - Before departing the Manado region, it should be noted that there is some interesting topside touring to be done.
 A recent highlight for me was a repeat visit to Tangkoko National Park.
 We walked through virgin rain forest, listened to the rich sounds of the jungle, glimpsed a hornbill returning to its nest, a cuscus in the treetop, and spied upon dozens of black-crested macaque monkeys as they made their evening camp in the treetops.
 At dusk we were led to a huge strangling fig tree with a hollow interior where we met, at point-blank range, the Tarsier monkey.
 Small enough to sit in a teacup, this tiny nocturnal primate has very large eyes to enable hunting its insect prey in the dark.
 The Tarsier is terminally cute, strongly reminiscent of the friendly version of the little monsters in the movie "Gremlin."
 For me it was very much worth the hour-plus drive and steamy jungle trek to see them face-to-face.
 If you can tear yourself away from the diving, give Tangkoko or one of the other topside day tours a try.